 This can overload the plantar fascia, the connective tissue that runs from the heel to the base of the toes.
 The plantar fascia may look like a series of fat rubber bands, but it’s made of collagen, a rigid protein that’s not very stretchy.

-The stress of overuse, overpronation, or overused shoes can rip tiny tears in it, causing pain and inflammation, a.k.a. plantar fasciitis.
+The stress of overuse, overpronation, or overused shoes can rip tiny tears in them, causing pain and inflammation, a.k.a. plantar fasciitis.

 Plantar fasciitis sufferers feel a sharp stab or deep ache in the middle of the heel or along the arch.
 Another sign is the morning hobble from the foot trying to heal itself in a contracted position overnight.
 Taking that first step causes sudden strain on the bottom of the foot.
 The pain can recur after long spells of sitting, but it tends to fade during a run, once the area is warmed up.